humzak711/Web-Login-System/README.md

 to install flask, run pip3 install flask on your terminal

+for this project I used; Python (with Flask), SQL (with MySQL), HTML, CSS and Javascript

 IMPORTANT

 - change all instances of 'your localhost' on the html templates to your localhost,